 In short, there is very little research to support any claims about the side effects of biotin.
 Research on the vitamin remains scarce, so as a result, there is little conclusive evidence for or against it as a supplement.
-On a positive note, this means there has been no recorded negative side effects, including weight gain.
-However, In 2015 a survey was published in favour of biotin as a supplement to improve hair growth.
+On a positive note, this means there have been no recorded negative side effects, including weight gain.
+However, In 2015 a survey was published in favor of biotin as a supplement to improve hair growth.
 More pros than cons so far!

 Weight gain is a common concern for the introduction of many different medications and supplements, so this should not dissuade you from testing biotin as a supplement if your doctor recommends it to remedy another health issue.
 You can monitor your weight in the first few months of taking biotin (it will take some time to have noticeable effects on your body), and speak to your doctor if you’re seeing unusual weight gain.
 If you conclude that it’s causing you to gain weight, you can always reduce and remove the supplement from your diet.

 It’s important to remember that weight gain isn’t necessarily harmful to your health, but can bring about change in your body’s fundamental structure and necessary functions.
-Keeping a healthy BMI or normal body weight is advised by all health and medical professionals, but is not necessarily the cause of all your medical issues.
-Excess weight gain, and a lack of management when it occurs, can greatly affect a person’s risk of developing a number of serious health conditions, such as type 2 diabetes, high blood pressure, cardiovascular problems, and many more.
+Keeping a healthy BMI or normal body weight is advised by all health and medical professionals but is not necessarily the cause of all your medical issues.
+Excess weight gain and a lack of management when it occurs can greatly affect a person’s risk of developing a number of serious health conditions, such as type 2 diabetes, high blood pressure, cardiovascular problems, and many more.
 If you believe taking a biotin supplement is causing you to gain an unusual amount of weight, speak to your doctor before it causes too much harm and puts you at risk of developing another health issue as a result.

 Of course, many patients are concerned about weight loss in relation to their appearance, but if your doctor thinks the benefits of biotin outweigh the possible risk of weight gain, the risk is small enough that you should take their advice.
 If you’re using biotin as a supplement to treat hair loss, you’ll have to ask yourself which is more important to you!
 But it’s more likely that the biotin will improve your hair growth, and have no effect on your weight.

-These concerns and others are the major reasons why you have to visit your doctor before embarking on a biotin journey, and keep your doctor informed about any slight change you might experience during administration.
-In doing so, you can monitor how your body is reacting to the change, and can record an increase or decrease in body weight.
+These concerns and others are the major reasons why you have to visit your doctor before embarking on a biotin journey and keep your doctor informed about any slight change you might experience during administration.
+In doing so, you can monitor how your body is reacting to the change and can record an increase or decrease in body weight.

 Biotin cannot be stored in the body; it can only be absorbed from the food we eat or through vitamin supplements.
 So it’s unlikely that it could cause weight gain, but the balance of every individual’s body weight is always more complicated than just calories in and calories out.
 It should also be noted that Biotin does not contain fat or calories, which are both common sources of increased body weight.

-All in all, there is simply no way to make any conclusive claims about weight gain in relationship to the supplement without more research.
+All in all, there is simply no way to make any conclusive claims about weight gain in relation to the supplement without more research.
 There is not enough evidence to dissuade you from considering it as a supplement.

 Other Biotin Side Effects

-While biotin is undoubtedly necessary as an energizer for our bodies, it has been discovered that people may develop different side effects to its intake as a supplement.
+While biotin is undoubtedly necessary as an energizer for our bodies, it has been discovered that people may develop different side effects to their intake as a supplement.
 While many people take the supplement to remedy hair loss and brittle nails, there have been complaints of totally the opposite – outrageous hair and nail growth.
 As mentioned above, both weight gain and weight loss have been reported as side effects, as well as rashes, acne, allergic reactions, and negative interactions with another medication.
-Those interactions vary based on the type of medicine (or mixture of medicines, if you’re taking more than one kind), so please consult your physician before taking biotin as a supplement.
+Those interactions vary based on the type of medicine (or a mixture of medicines, if you’re taking more than one kind), so please consult your physician before taking biotin as a supplement.

 Some reported benefits include improved cognitive function, reduced inflammation, lower blood sugar, and healthy cholesterol.